Noor-Ismot/Python-daily-log/README.md

 # Python-daily-log
 Daily Python practice covering fundamentals, problem-solving, automation, and mini-projects, tracked to build strong programming foundations.

-# LEARN PYTHON - DAY 1 - Data Types, Conditions
+# DAY 1 - Data Types, Conditions
 Topics: Variables, Data Type, Type Casting, Output, Comments, Conditions, Logical Operators, Nested if, Pass statement
 Summary:
 - Variables are used to store data values and can be created by assigning a value using the equals sign (=).